-Mobile application industry is vast and is only expected to grow in the coming years.
-In fact, research suggests that the total value of the mobile app industry will increase to $188.9 billion in 2020.
+The mobile application industry is vast and is only expected to grow in the coming years.
+In fact, research suggests that the total value of the mobile app industry will increase to $188.9 billion.

 With this growth, the market will be very profitable.
-You can make a mobile app for your own enterprise or you can start a career in mobile app developing.
+You can make a mobile app for your own enterprise or you can start a career in mobile app development.

 You don’t have to go back to college and study for a computer science degree.
 Of course, you can do that, but it will take a lot of time and money.
 That’s why we have decided to lay out an actionable guide for you to become an app developer.

 How to Become a Mobile App Developer